Are you an LLC with clients outside the state you reside in? If yes, you may have to pay sales tax in every state you conduct business.

-- In recent years, there has been a push by the IRS requiring that 1099s be issued to more businesses.
+- In recent years, there has been a push by the IRS to require that 1099s be issued to more businesses.

 - The requirement for form 1099 is different for corporations, LLCs, and LLPs.

-- Cutting corners today could cost you a fortune in future.
+- Cutting corners today could cost you a fortune in the future.

 - Some useful questions to ask your CPA or Bookkeeper before you hire them.